Chapter Two: Ann

 “But, like, what a description!
 What an idea!
 A sanitary age!?
 Who thinks to consider the danger of valuing life too much?
 Obviously, one could take his words the wrong way.
 As permission to devalue it.
 But of course he isn’t saying that!
 Only: that the ideas have to come first.
 And, right?
 What value could life possibly have, absent the ideas that give it direction, purpose, significance?”

-“Yeah, yeah, yeah!” he said, getting a little loud for the library and quickly returning to a whisper.
-“Hurricane mood!
-That’s dope!
-Man, it just jazzes me to find another enthusiast in the wild.
-A fellow can get to feeling rather lonesome in his tastes, you know… But, oh lord!
-I don’t mean to go on and on.”
+“It just jazzes me to find a fellow enthusiast in the wild.”
+Noah said, passing White’s essays back to her.
+“A guy can get to feeling kind of lonesome in his tastes.
+But I didn’t mean to prattle on!”
 That was all he’d butted in to say, he swore.
 “Team E.B.!
 Unless, you have a minute to spare?”

 “May I?”